kg4ydw/noacli/Readme.md

 If the heuristic doesn't guess right, you can give it hints with the following options:

- `--skip=`
+: `--skip=`
-    skip lines preceding the table (default=0)
+    ::skip lines preceding the table (default=0)

- `--delimiters=`  or `--delimiter=`
+: `--delimiters=`  or `--delimiter=`
-    specify single characters that could be delimiters.
+    ::specify single characters that could be delimiters.
 Default is comma, pipe, tab colon ('|\t,:')

- `--gap=`
+: `--gap=`
-    Minimum number of spaces between columns if it is space delimited;
+    ::Minimum number of spaces between columns if it is space delimited;
     defaults to 2 or if headers are underlined (with = or -) then 1

- `--columns=`
+: `--columns=`
-    if the fixed width parser can't guess column boundaries, you can specify them (comma separated)
+    ::if the fixed width parser can't guess column boundaries, you can specify them (comma separated)

- `--headers=`
+: `--headers=`
-    comma separated headers to use instead of the first line
+    ::comma separated headers to use instead of the first line

- `--noheader`
+: `--noheader`
-    use numbered headers instead of the first line
+    ::use numbered headers instead of the first line

- `--fixed`
+: `--fixed`
-    force fixed width parsing instead of csv parsing
+    ::force fixed width parsing instead of csv parsing

 Like qtail, table also accepts the --file and --files options.